-Semidistributivity enables to consider canonical representations.
-A \defn{join representation} of~$x \in L$ is a subset~$J \subseteq L$ such that~$x = \bigJoin J$.
+Semidistributivity enables us to consider canonical representations.
+A \defn{join representation} of~${x \in L}$ is a subset~$J \subseteq L$ such that~$x = \bigJoin J$.
 Such a representation is \defn{irredundant} if~$x \ne \bigJoin J'$ for any strict subset~$J' \subsetneq J$.
 The irredundant join representations of an element~$x \in L$ are ordered by containement of the lower ideals of their elements, \ie~$J \le J'$ if and only if for any~$y \in J$ there exists~$y' \in J'$ such that~$y \le y'$ in~$L$.
 The \defn{canonical join representation} of~$x$ is the minimal irredundant join representation of~$x$ for this order when it exists.
 Its elements are the \defn{canonical joinands} of~$x$.
 The \defn{canonical meet representations} and the \defn{canonical meetands} are defined dually.

 A classical result affirms that a finite lattice~$L$ is join (resp.~meet) semidistributive if and only if any element of~$L$ admits a canonical join (resp.~meet) representation~\cite[Thm.~2.24]{FreeseNation}.
 Moreover, in a join (resp.~meet) semidistributive lattice, the canonical join (resp.~meet) representation of~$y \in L$ is given by